plomek/Axon-Robot/README.md

 </div>

 ## 3D Printer:
-- Recomended Neptune 4 Max preferably with a 0.8mm or 0.6mm nozzle for larger parts.
+- Recommended Neptune 4 Max preferably with a 0.8mm or 0.6mm nozzle for larger parts.
 - Any other 420mmx420mmx480mm or larger printer.
 - You should be able to still print it on a smaller printer by redesigning some parts or splitting prints into multiple parts.